 However, they are also open to a limited number of attendees who are already highly specialized in international law but who wish to improve their knowledge and methodology.
 In the interest of effective teaching, only a limited number of places is available for the Directed Studies sessions.

 Candidates who are interested in following the Directed Studies should apply before January 31st for the Summer session and before August 31st for the Winter session.

 To the extent of the places available, it may be possible for candidates who failed to apply within the above deadlines to be allowed, with the agreement of the Secretary-General, to attend the Directed Studies sessions and, if applicable, to sit for the Diploma exam.

 All attendees allowed to the Directed Studies must undergo a short test (mock exam - please refer to the Directed Studies page).

-What are the language requirements for participating in the courses?
+What are the language requirements for participating in the Summer or Winter Courses?

 It is indispensable that you have a good working knowledge of either English or French in order to be able to follow the courses.
 You are not required to provide us with official language proficiency certificates when applying.